The Best Beaches In Kauai

 Lumahai Beach

 Easily one of the top 3 beaches in Kauai, Lumahai Beach is a top choice for locals.
-Though swimming is very dangerous, the scenery is so beautiful that you’ll totally enjoy your day even without wetting your entire body.
-Lumahai Beach reached cult status following its feature in the classic 1950’s film South Pacific, and to this day, it is featured in countless travel brochures and other paraphernalia promoting Hawaii’s tropical beaches.
+Though swimming is very dangerous, the scenery is so beautiful that you’ll totally enjoy your day even without getting wet.
+Lumahai Beach reached cult status following its feature in the classic 1950s film South Pacific.
+To this day, it is featured in countless travel brochures promoting Hawaii’s tropical beaches.
 To reach the beach, park on the side of the coastal road and pick up the footpath leading down via the ironwood trees.
-No facilities or lifeguards but plenty of shade.

 Lumahai Beach - Kauai - Hawaii